01saksham/Metacrafter-Polygon-Proof-Advanced-Module3/README.md

 5. Call the `verifyProof()` method on the deployed Verifier contract with the proof and the input values `A=0` and `B=1`.
 The method should return `true` if the proof is valid for the given inputs, indicating that the circuit implementation is correct.

 6. Assert that the output of the `verifyProof()` method is `true`.
 This will validate the correctness of the circuit.

+## License
+This project is licensed under the MIT License.
+You are free to modify and distribute the code for personal and educational purposes.